 The essential quality of “the right to preserve the integrity of a work” as an author’s moral (personal) right lies in the inviolability of “the integrity of … a work in its contents” when it is made available to the public for their utilization.
 It is to be distinguished from the essential quality of a copyright as a property right in that the latter forbids an unauthorized utilization of a work by a non-copyright-holder.
 In considering a violation of the right to preserve the integrity of a work, therefore, we have to review a whole series of processes of making the work available to the general public for their utilization and to inquire at what stage an act was done to impair “the integrity of the work in its contents.”
 Konami v Spec Computer

-I know that’s a bit hard to parse, but it’s basically an argument similar to Nintendo’s when they sued Galoob over the Game Genie: the the act of altering game data, even for personal use, creates a derivative work and infringes upon a company’s right to create derivative works of their IP.
+I know that’s a bit hard to parse, but it’s basically an argument similar to Nintendo’s when they sued Galoob over the Game Genie: that the act of altering game data, even for personal use, creates a derivative work and infringes upon a company’s right to create their own derivative works of their IP.
 By giving players access to modified save data, Spec Computer was willingly infringing on the integrity of the game and its intended means of progression as created by Konami.

-Given that Nintendo got their ass handed to them every time they tried to sue over things like game rentals and game modifiers in the US, and that those decisions have been used in similar cases involving modifications of pre-existing media, it would seem like Konami’s case was pretty flimsy.
+Given that Nintendo got their ass handed to them every time they tried to sue over things like game rentals and game modifiers in the US, and that those decisions have been used in similar cases involving personal modifications of pre-existing media, it would seem like Konami’s case was pretty flimsy.
 Unlike in the Game Genie case, it wasn’t even the game code being modified: it was outside data stored on a memory card, which makes the whole infringement argument seem even less viable.

-You would think that, but remember: Nintendo lost their case in the US.
-Copyright in Japan is something else entirely.
+You would think that, but remember: Nintendo lost their case in the US — copyright in Japan is something else entirely.
 And guess what?
 Konami actually won.
 Twice, in fact: once on the original case, and again through the dismissal of Spec Computer’s appeal.
 You can read through the court document translations yourself, but I think the most pertinent part is this:

 Since it is the case that the images in the Game Software creatively express ideas and emotions and fall within the scope of literature, science, fine art and music, and can be said to constitute a copyrighted work as provided in Article 2 Section 1 item 1 of the Copyright Act, under the factual relationship set forth above it is proper to find that the use of the Memory Card altered the Game Software and infringed the right to preserve the identity of the work held by the Appellee.
 Presumably, since the Parameters in the Game Software allow expression of the character image of the protagonist, and since development of the story corresponds to changes in that character, through the use of the Memory Card the character image of the hero as expressed by means of the Parameters set in the Game Software is altered.
 As a result, the story in the Game Software is developed beyond the scope originally planned, causing a change in the story.Tokimeki Memorial Case